vikram7111997/HPDF_TASK1_NODEJS/README.md

 1) A video file which is a screen cast of my app running on my machine which would give u a demo of how to actually start with the          proceedings.It can also be considerd as a tutorial video of about how to run my app using my repo on ur machine.So do download it        along with the whole repo for understanding my work nicely.

-2)Also there is a pdf file which is the official Week 1 task document file given by the Hasura as a part of the HPDF.
+2) Also there is a pdf file which is the official Week 1 task document file given by the Hasura as a part of the HPDF.

 So in short if u follow n use each n every thing inside this repo carefully,u can successfully test my app on ur side.

-P.S Do watch the video n read the readme file carefully to get to know what this app is all abt n how to run it at ur end.
+P.S.
+Do watch the video n read the readme file carefully to get to know what this app is all abt n how to run it at ur end.

 Thanks.....do smile n always keep coding :)